-Anderson Fisheries wharves, in the north part 166 of the cove, are 45 feet (14 m) long and 15 feet (4.6 m) apart.
+Anderson Fisheries wharves, in the north part of the cove, are 45 feet (14 m) long and 15 feet (4.6 m) apart.
 Depths of 4 feet (1.2 m) lie between the wharves.

-167 Caution. - There are submerged cribs near the wharves.
+169 Caution. - There are submerged cribs near the wharves.

-Michipicoten Harbour, in the NW corner of the bay, 168 was formerly an important port for shipping ore and receiving limestone and coal.
+170 Michipicoten Harbour, in the NW corner of the bay, was formerly an important port for shipping ore and receiving limestone and coal.

-Caution. - South and SW gales cause heavy 169 seas in the harbour.
+171 Caution. - South and SW gales cause heavy seas in the harbour.
 It is dangerous for even large vessels to approach the wharves under these conditions.

-Clergue Island is the larger of two small islands in 170 the NE part of the harbour.
+172 Clergue Island is the larger of two small islands in the NE part of the harbour.

-Michipicoten Harbour range (1094, 1095) is 171 at the head of the harbour.
+173 Michipicoten Harbour range (1094, 1095) is at the head of the harbour.
 The lights are operated as required.
 There are no daymarks.

-The ore-handling wharf is 1,500 feet (457 m) 172 long with a depth of 20 feet (6.1 m) at the outer 1,300 feet (396 m).
+174 The ore-handling wharf is 1,500 feet (457 m) long with a depth of 20 feet (6.1 m) at the outer 1,300 feet (396 m).
 Ore piles near the wharf are prominent (1999).

-There is a privately maintained light at the 173 outer end of the wharf.
+There is a privately maintained light at the outer end of the wharf.
 This light is in disrepair (1999).

-The commercial wharf east of the ore wharf 174 is in ruins.
+176 The commercial wharf east of the ore wharf is in ruins.
 Only rows of pilings remain (2010).

-176 The settlement of Michipicoten is on the east side of the harbour.
+177 The settlement of Michipicoten is on the east side of the harbour.
 The nearest post office, express office, bank and hospital are at Wawa, 8 km to the NE.

-Wawa is on the Trans-Canada Highway and on bus 177 routes linking Sault Ste.
+178 Wawa is on the Trans-Canada Highway and on bus routes linking Sault Ste.
 Marie and Thunder Bay.
 There is an airfield at Wawa.

-Michipicoten River is navigable by small craft as 178 far as the settlement 1 mile above the entrance.
+179 Michipicoten River is navigable by small craft as far as the settlement 1 mile above the entrance.

-► The entrance to the river has strong currents and a shifting sand spit.
+Currents and a shifting sand spit.
 A reef extends south of the peninsula on the NW side of the river entrance.
 There is a concrete crib 5 feet (1.5 m) high on this reef.
-There is a buoyed channel to the settlement but due to silting these buoys may not always mark the best channel.
-Minimum depth in this channel is reported to be 5 feet (1.5 m) (1999).
+There is a channel to the settlement.
+The channel is prone to silting, minimum depth in this channel is reported to be 5 feet (1.5 m) (1999).
 The tailrace of a small power dam enters Michipicoten River, from the north, 0.4 mile inside the entrance.
 Buck's Marina monitors VHF Channel 68 and is available to assist mariners.

-180 Michipicoten River Entrance light (1092.5) is on the crib on the NW side of the entrance.
+181Michipicoten River Entrance light (1092.5)is on the crib on the NW side of the entrance.

-181 The settlement of Michipicoten River is 1 mile from the river entrance.
+182 The settlement of Michipicoten River is 1 mile from the river entrance.
 Wawa is 8 km away by paved road.

-182 Historical note. - The site of an abandoned Hudson's Bay Company fur trading post is1 mile farther up the river.
+183 Historical note. - The site of an abandoned Hudson's Bay Company fur trading post is 1 mile farther up the river.
 This post was the starting point for the "fur brigades" who followed the canoe route to the tidal waters of James Bay.

-183 The Public wharf at the settlement is a timber pile structure 160 feet (49 m) long.
+184 The Public wharf at the settlement is a timber pile structure 160 feet (49 m) long.
 In 1997, this wharf had reported depths of 1 to 3 feet (0.3 to 0.9 m).

-184 Buck's Marina operates the services at the Harry McCluske Municipal Marina, 0.1 mile west of the Public wharf.
+185 Buck's Marina operates the services at the Harry McCluske Municipal Marina, 0.1 mile west of the Public wharf.
 The facility is enclosed by breakwaters on the SE shore of the river.
 There is a children's playground at the marina and camping is available near by.

-Lake Superior - NE Shore
+Lake Superior NE Shore

-1 This chapter covers the NE section of Lake Superior from Perkwakwia Point ( $47^{\circ}56'N$ , $84^{\circ}55'W$ ) to Bottle Point ( $48^{\circ}45'N$ , $86^{\circ}52'W$ ), including Caribou and Michipicoten Islands.
+1 This chapter covers the NE section of Lake Superior from Perkwakwia Point (47°56'N, 84°55'W) to Bottle Point (48°45'N, 86°52'W), including Caribou and Michipicoten Islands.